swiftlang/swift-evolution/README.md

 - **Foundation improvements**.
 We anticipate proposing some targeted improvements to Foundation API to further the goal of making the Cocoa SDK work seamlessly in Swift.

 - **Syntactic additions**.
 Syntactic changes do not increase the expressive power of the language but do increase its complexity.
 Consequently, such changes must be extremely well-motivated and will be subject to additional scrutiny.
-We will expect proposals to include concrete data about how wide spread the positive impact will be.
+We will expect proposals to include concrete data about how widespread the positive impact will be.

 - **Laying groundwork for a new concurrency model**.
 We will lay groundwork for a new concurrency model, especially as needed for ABI stability.
 Finalizing such a model, however, is a *non-goal* for Swift 5.
 A key focus area will be on designing language affordances for creating and using asynchronous APIs and dealing with the problems created by callback-heavy code.